 LEDs on P pads should be connected between the pad and battery negative (0V) with a series resistor appropriate to the required brightness.
-There is a series 120 ohm resistor on the PCB to protect the microprocessor IO port.
+P1 to P4 have a series 120 ohm resistor on the PCB, P5 and P6 have no resistor.
 LEDs or incandescent lamps on F pads should be connected between the pad and battery positive or the 3.3V pad and with a series resistor appropriate to the voltage and required brightness.

 Sound card inputs are usually 5V open circuit and are triggered when connected to negative.
 They should be connected to an F pad.
 A P pad may be used if you have more trigger inputs than F pads, or a P to F converter is available from Micron - this is a small board containing 1, 2, 3 or 6 FET switches.
-If the P output is used directly for sound card trigger, a 4k7 ohms resistor must be connected in series to avoid stressing the MR601 microprocessor; the P output should be configured for 3.3V idle and 0V when the Tx control is actioned.
+If the P output is used directly for sound card trigger, a 4k7 ohms resistor must be connected in series to avoid stressing the MR603 microprocessor; the P output should be configured for 3.3V idle and 0V when the Tx control is actioned.